pirocorp/Reconnaissance-Fundamentals/02. Active Reconnaissance/Nmap.md

 Due to this difficulty in identifying whether a **UDP port** is open, **UDP scans** tend to be incredibly slow compared to the various **TCP scans** (in the region of 20 minutes to scan the first 1000 ports, with a good connection).
 For this reason, it's usually good practice to run a Nmap scan with ```--top-ports <number>``` enabled.

+When scanning **UDP** ports, ```Nmap``` usually sends empty requests - just raw **UDP** packets.
+That said, for ports usually occupied by well-known services, it will instead send a protocol-specific payload, which is more likely to elicit a response from which a more accurate result can be drawn.

 Examples:

 It will scan the top 20 most commonly used UDP ports, resulting in a much more acceptable scan time.